pardeike/cordova-plugin-touchpin/README.md

 # Cordova TouchPin Plugin

-A plugin that stores a secret user pin in the iOS keychain protected by Touch ID.
+A plugin that stores a secret in the iOS keychain protected by Touch ID.

 ## Using
 Clone the plugin